 Given the economic depression outlined in part 1, the social order is bound to change.
 But, does that mean it will change for the better?
 Given the long road ahead, it could go either way at this point.

 The idea of an “art world” can be an enigma.
-I am opposed to using the term “art world” as a single, monolithic idea that prioritizes a clique of mega galleries, major biennials, the few art stars, and the largest museums.
-There are several art worlds made up of many different individuals, sites, forms of labor, relationships to capital, methods of production and presentation, and differences in values, ethics, and aesthetics.
+I am opposed to using the term “art world” as a single, monolithic idea that prioritizes mega galleries, major biennials, major public commissions, a small group of global art stars, the largest museums etc. There are several art worlds made up of many different individuals, sites, forms of labor, relationships to capital, methods of production and presentation, and differences in values, ethics, and aesthetics.
 These art worlds create a multi-dimensional assemblage of unique entities, each of which is impacted by its adjacency to the others, and the broader, systemic challenges within the economy.
 Terms, such as “art” or “activism” or “work”, mean different things to different people depending on their history with those terms, the positions in the art world they occupy, and other factors.

 I have found it helpful to develop the following schematic to demystify this topic.
 The document below will follow this outline.